 Public health professionals work to create healthy communities through education, research and promotion of healthy lifestyles.
 Their focus is on how to prevent (vs. diagnose and treat) illness.
 Common issues a public health professional might address include resistance to antibiotics or obesity.

 Public health requires an understanding of both physical sciences (the biological basis of disease) and social sciences (how to persuade various populations to change attitudes or take action).
 The work environment in this field varies (e.g., hospital, office, college, laboratory, non-profit organization, etc.) according to specialization.
 Especially in rural areas, there may be a lot of traveling involved to reach the target population.

-Typical job duties may include:
+Typical job duties for a public health professional may include:

 - Analyzing demographic data to determine and describe which population characteristics or other factors are correlated with a particular disease state (epidemiologist)